Nintendo Switch Outdoes PS2: A New Sales Milestone

 “Sony’s about to dig up old warehouses and count unopened PS2s just to keep the crown!” – a Twitter user joked.

-Nintendo’s Redemption Arc
+Nintendo Redemption Arc

 What Gamers Are Saying

-Whether you’re Team Sony or Team Nintendo, there’s no denying that the Nintendo Switch’s rise to the second spot in US console sales is a monumental achievement.
-As the gaming world eagerly anticipates the next generation of consoles, one thing is clear: Nintendo isn’t just back—they’re on top of their game.
+Others look ahead for the Switch 2, with expectations of backward compatibility and improved hardware to continue the legacy.
+Whether you bleed Sony or Nintendo, one thing is undeniable: the Nintendo Switch rising to number two in US console sales is a monumental feat.
+As the gaming world waits with bated breath for the next generation of consoles, one thing is for sure: Nintendo isn’t just back, they’re on top of their game.